PX4/PX4-user_guide/en/ros/ros2_comm.md

 ### ROS, Gazebo and PX4 time synchronization

 By default, time synchronization between ROS 2 and PX4 is automatically managed by the [uXRCE-DDS middleware](https://micro-xrce-dds.docs.eprosima.com/en/latest/time_sync.html) and time synchronization statistics are available listening to the bridged topic `/fmu/out/timesync_status`.
-When the uXRCE-DDS client runs on a flight controller and the Agent runs on a companion computer this is the desired behavior as time offsets, time drift and communication latency are computed and automatically compensated.
+When the uXRCE-DDS client runs on a flight controller and the agent runs on a companion computer this is the desired behavior as time offsets, time drift, and communication latency, are computed and automatically compensated.

-Instead, during Gazebo simulations, PX4 uses the Gazebo `/clock` topic as [time source](../sim_gazebo_gz/README.md#px4-gazebo-time-synchronization).
+For Gazebo simulations PX4 uses the Gazebo `/clock` topic as [time source](../sim_gazebo_gz/README.md#px4-gazebo-time-synchronization) instead.
 This clock is always slightly off-sync w.r.t. the OS clock (the real time factor is never exactly one) and it can can even run much faster or much slower depending on the [user preferences](http://sdformat.org/spec?elem=physics&ver=1.9).
 Note that this is different from the [simulation lockstep](../simulation/README.md#lockstep-simulation) procedure adopted with Gazebo Classic.

 ROS2 users have then two possibilities regarding the [time source](https://design.ros2.org/articles/clock_and_time.html) of their nodes.